Student loan payments can sneak up on a student.

 Your minimum monthly payment is based on the type of loan, the amount you owe, the length of your repayment plan and your interest rate.
 You’ll typically have 10 to 25 years to repay federal loans entirely.
 Shorter lengths of repayment time or larger loans will result in higher monthly payments.

 To get the most accurate results in our calculator, enter your loan amounts separately with their individual interest rates and terms.

 You may have a mix of federal and private loans.
 If you don’t know how much you have in federal student loans, search for your federal loans in the National Student Loan Data System or contact your private student loan lender.

 The Standard 10-year Repayment Plan is by far the most popular plan for federal student loans, with 11.37 million borrowers enrolled in 2017, but that doesn’t mean it is the best plan for you.
 This is the default plan.
 Borrowers are automatically enrolled in the Standard Repayment Plan unless they choose a different one.

 You’ll make fixed monthly payments for 10 years.
 It’s a great plan if you can afford the monthly payments and the cheapest option long term because you’ll pay a lot less interest.
-But, if you don’t have the income to support these payments, you should enroll in one of the income-driving repayment plans.
+But, if you don’t have the income to support these payments, you should enroll in one of the income-driven repayment plans.

-2. Add in private student loans and potentially Parent PLUS loans
+2. Add in any private student loans.

 One difference with private loans is that they generally have set repayment terms such as 3 years, 5 years, 10 years, or even 15 years.